HarmeetSingh1342/AutoMart/readme.md

 ### CRUD Operations

 Cars:
--GET /cars – get all cars
+- `GET /cars – get all cars`
--GET /cars/:id – get a car by id
+- `GET /cars/:id – get a car by id`
--POST /cars – add a new car
+- `POST /cars – add a new car`
--PUT /cars/:id – update an existing car
+- `PUT /cars/:id – update an existing car`
--DELETE /cars/:id – delete a car
+- `DELETE /cars/:id – delete a car`

 Users:
--GET /users – list all users (shows favorite cars) -POST /users – create a new user
+- `GET /users – list all users (shows favorite cars)`
+- `POST /users – create a new user`
--PUT /users/:id – update user info
+- `PUT /users/:id – update user info`
--DELETE /users/:id – delete user
+- `DELETE /users/:id – delete user`
--POST /users/:id/favorites/:carId – add a car to user’s favorites
+- `POST /users/:id/favorites/:carId – add a car to user’s favorites`

 All routes were tested with Postman and verified to store and retrieve live data from MongoDB Atlas.

 ### Homepage Update
 The homepage (screens/homepage.html) now includes two buttons:
-View Cars – goes to /cars
+- `View Cars – goes to /cars`
-View Users – goes to /users
+- `View Users – goes to /users`
-Both buttons display live data directly from the MongoDB database.
+- `Both buttons display live data directly from the MongoDB database.`

 ### Testing and Results
--Verified CRUD operations for both Cars and Users in Postman.
+- `Verified CRUD operations for both Cars and Users in Postman.`
--Confirmed that data appears in the MongoDB Atlas collections after inserts and updates.
+- `Confirmed that data appears in the MongoDB Atlas collections after inserts and updates.`
--Favorites relationship works and shows full car details.
+- `Favorites relationship works and shows full car details.`
--Connection handled securely through .env variables.
+- `Connection handled securely through .env variables.`